 "We've succeeded in persuading the international community that this is a real threat to the whole world," Netanyahu told journalists.
 "The positions I presented on the Iranian issue were accepted with understanding in the White House.
 What [Obama] said outside to the cameras is what he said to me during the closed meeting."

 Netanyahu and Obama also discussed ways to create a dialogue between the six powers - the United States, Russia, China, France, Britain and Germany - and Iran.
 The prime minister did not make demands, whether over a timetable or "red lines," in regard to this dialogue.

 He did say, however, that the uranium enrichment facility in Fordo, near Qom, must be closed; that Iran must halt it uranium enrichment program, and that all uranium enriched beyond 3.5 percent must be removed from the country.

 Netanyahu raised the issue of freeing convicted Israeli spy Jonathan Pollard, who is serving a life sentence in a U.S. federal prison.
 A couple of months ago Netanyahu sent a letter to Obama asking him to grant Pollard clemency.
 To date, Obama has not responded, and it isn't clear whether the prime minister got any kind of answer from Obama Monday.

 President Shimon Peres, who met Obama on Sunday, also raised the issue of freeing Pollard.

-At a separate meeting later yesterday Netanyahu and Panetta discussed heightening U.S.-Israeli security and intelligence cooperation.
-Netanyahu made a number of requests regarding the purchase of advanced weapons that Israel believes it needs in order to maintain the qualitative military advantage of the Israel Defense Forces in the region.
+At a separate meeting later on Monday Netanyahu and Panetta discussed heightening U.S.-Israeli security and intelligence cooperation.
+Netanyahu made a number of requests regarding the purchase of advanced weapons that Israel believes it needs in order to maintain the qualitative military advantage of the Israel Defense Forces in the region